NoelCav/A2ZReleases/README.md

 # A2ZReleases
-Page for hosting A2Z Software Version releases
+Page for hosting A2Z Software Version releases.
+Go to the Releases section for Downloads.